 How Improving the Diet Can Help in sleep?

 Diet can affect your sleep quality and play a role in fatigue during the following day.
 For example, overeating before sleeping can cause discomfort and difficulty falling asleep.
 Likewise, eating sugary foods or caffeine late at night may make it harder to fall or stay asleep throughout the night.
-Avoiding these behaviours will help you get more restful sleep.
+Avoiding these behaviors will help you get more restful sleep.

-How to train your body to be sleepless:
+How to train your body to be sleepless

 You must be consistent with your sleep schedule to achieve the desired results.

 The minimum sleep time should be 4 hours and the maximum sleep time should be 8 hours.
-Let’s dive into the points on how to train your body to be sleepless.
+Let’s dive into the points on how to train your body to be sleepless

 - Set up 2 alarms – 1 at 10 pm and another at 4 am.
 The first alarm serves as an alert that it is almost bedtime, if the first alarm has gone off, just hit snooze for 30 minutes until the 2nd alarm goes off.